 Concrete Repair & Restoration

-As a specialty repair contractor, Vector Construction’s core business is Concrete Repair and Concrete Restoration.
-Vector is not limited to a single concrete repair method; our experience and expertise combine specialized and conventional concrete repair methods to provide the most practical solution for all concrete repair projects.
+As a specialty repair contractor, Vector Construction’s core business is concrete repair and concrete restoration.
+Vector is not limited to a single concrete repair method; our experience and expertise combine specialized and conventional concrete repair methods to provide the most practical solutions for all concrete repair projects.

 From small concrete repair projects to multi-faceted multi-million dollar full scale restoration projects in Canada and the U.S., Vector can deliver on every phase including: